relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

 1. First, **create** the local directories you will be shipping.
 The actual directories are up to you, but take note of them for configuration of the Trace Shipper Service (and potentially Merge1), later.

-      local directory for our purposes means a directory accessible to the Trace Shipper service via normal Windows path calls.
+      Local directory for our purposes means a directory accessible to the Trace Shipper service via normal Windows path calls.
       {: .info }

       > **EXAMPLE:**  Say you are using Merge1 to ship both Exchange emails and ICE chat, on the local server, we could create the following directories: